-Knot Project Space is thrilled to announce that Lee Jones, Livia Daza-Paris, Taylor Boileau Davidson & Matthieu Hallé will join us this summer for Expanded Practice!
-Follow us here and on social media for more info & to engage with the artists.
+Knot Project Space is thrilled to announce that Lee Jones, Livia Daza-Paris, Taylor Boileau Davidson & Matthieu Hallé will join us this summer during our Expanded Practice Residency Program!

 Visible mending is an additive approach to textile repair that transforms the textile with visible stitching patterns.
 These visible patterns improve the item and also highlight how we are taking care of the textiles in our life instead of contributing to the vast amounts of textile waste discarded each year.

-In my current research I am using electronic textiles (e-textiles), which are textiles that can, for example, sense touch, change colour, and change shape, to imbue discarded clothes with new whimsical abilities.
-Throughout my research I’ve been developing different visible mending patterns that can for example sense touch, stretch, movement and emit sound.
+In her current research Lee Jones is using electronic textiles (e-textiles), which are textiles that can, for example, sense touch, change colour, and change shape, to imbue discarded clothes with new whimsical abilities.
+Throughout her research, Lee has been developing different visible mending patterns that can sense touch, stretch, movement and can emit sound.

 Lee Jones is a PhD student at the Creative Interactions Lab at Carleton University.
 She has a participatory art practice where she creates easy-to-use toolkits so that individuals can have a say in the direction of their own technologies.
 In her current research, she is developing toolkits for crafting e-textiles that are informed through interviews with craft practitioners.
 She’s currently teaching Prototyping Soft Interfaces at Carleton University, and loves running e-textile workshops in makerspaces, art galleries and community organizations under the name Electro-Stitches.
 To find out more about her research visit LeeJones.ca